MicrosoftDocs/visualstudio-docs/docs/test/writing-unit-tests-for-c-cpp-with-the-microsoft-unit-testing-framework-for-cpp.md

 2. If all your tests are not visible in the window, build the test project by right-clicking its node in **Solution Explorer** and choosing **Build** or **Rebuild**.

 3. In Test Explorer, choose **Run All**, or select the specific tests you want to run.
 Right-click on a test for other options, including running it in debug mode with breakpoints enabled.
 After running all the tests, the window looks something like this:

 ![Test Explorer after tests are run](media/cpp-test-explorer-passed.png "C++ Test Explorer after running tests")

-For more information, see [Run unit tests with Test Explorer](run-unit-tests-with-test-explorer.md).
+For more information about using **Test Explorer**, see [Run unit tests with Test Explorer](run-unit-tests-with-test-explorer.md).

 ## See Also
 [Unit Testing Existing C++ Applications](unit-testing-existing-cpp-applications.md)